Texas Tater Tot Casserole

 Still, the thought of the dish — a cheesy, saucy dish topped with crispy potatoes — brings forth lots of feelings about growing up in Wisconsin, even if I didn’t eat it back then.

-ingredients for tater tot casserole
+Ingredients for tater tot casserole

-To make this tater tot casserole truly Texas-style, of course you have to start with brisket.
+Cooked brisket: To make this tater tot casserole truly Texas-style, of course you have to start with brisket.

 Pick up some extra at your BBQ pit stop and save it for this recipe.
 Be sure to get a good mix of lean and fatty, as well as some bits that have a good char on them.